 If you’re like most people, you probably find yourself at a loss for words when trying to describe your favorite fireworks.
 My post-show comments are usually something like, “Ooh, I liked the...really loud one.”
 But that can change, starting right now!
 Outshine the brightest firework at the next show with this handy list of pyrotechnical words.

-Who doesn't like cake at a birthday celebration?
-When it comes to Fourth of July fireworks, there are cakes — but, sad to say, not of the edible variety.
+It’s not a party without baked goods!
+And when it comes to fireworks, there are cakes — but, sadly, not of the edible variety.
 A cake in the fireworks lexicon is a cluster of tubes packed with shells and linked by a single fuse.
 Light it and the cakes set off a series of colorful aerial explosions, producing a variety of effects and colors.
 Though professional fireworks usually get dry, descriptive names from industry catalogs (like "100 Shots Crackle Tail to Titanium Salute and Crackling Bouquet"), consumer fireworks often get colorful, outrageous, or downright punny monikers to describe their varied effects.
 See, for instance, the Pyro Glyphics, Swarming Skeeters, and Red White and Boom.

 The chemical components of a firework are packed into little spheres called stars.
 These are the components that actually explode, creating the colorful shapes we see in the sky.
 Stars are loaded into a shell along with a fuse, a lifting charge to propel the shell into the air, and a bursting charge to ignite the stars.
 These shells are shot from the ground from a launch tube known as a “mortar.”